awsdocs/amazon-ec2-user-guide/doc_source/security-group-connection-tracking.md

 To determine whether packets were dropped because the network traffic for your instance exceeded the maximum number of connections that can be tracked, use the `conntrack_allowance_exceeded` network performance metric\.
 For more information, see [Monitor network performance for your EC2 instance](monitoring-network-performance-ena.md)\.

-Connections made through the following are automatically tracked, even if the security group configuration does not require tracking: NAT gateways, Network Load Balancers, Gateway Load Balancers, and transit gateway attachments\.
+Connections made through the following are automatically tracked, even if the security group configuration does not require tracking:
++ Gateway Load Balancers
++ Global Accelerator accelerators
++ NAT gateways
++ Network Firewall firewall endpoints
++ Network Load Balancers
++ Transit gateway attachments

 With Elastic Load Balancing, if you exceed the maximum number of connections that can be tracked per instance, we recommend that you scale either the number of instances registered with the load balancer or the size of the instances registered with the load balancer\.